Serena748/Serena748/README.md

 ---

 ### 🎉 Hobbies
-- **Film Photography** 🎥 Capturing moments and exploring visual storytelling
+- **Film Directing** 🎥 I made a comedy short film about LinkedIn as a dating app: https://youtu.be/jApLtYwpWWI?si=gbjYLNTTKqclrcuK - with 9000 views on YouTube!
-- **Hiking** 🌲 Finding peace (and a little adventure) outdoors
+- **Running** 🌲 Sunset runs are my favorite, and I just love the feeling of self growth and the breeze brushing between my ears.
-- **Creative Writing** ✍️ Crafting short stories and screenplays that mix introspection with a bit of whimsy
+- **Creative Writing** ✍️ I genuinely believe that innovation is driven by empathy, and I love writing stories - be it screenplays or creative nonfiction.

-Thanks for stopping by! ✨ Always open to new ideas and collaborations, so don’t hesitate to reach out.
-Happy coding! 🚀
+Thanks for stopping by! ✨ Always open to new ideas and collaborations, so don’t hesitate to reach out 🚀